 show this help message. –help-np forcefully disables the use of a pager for displaying the help message

 limit recursion into subdataset to the given number of levels.
 Alternatively, ‘existing’ will limit recursion to subdatasets that already existed on the filesystem at the start of processing, and prevent new subdatasets from being obtained recursively.
-Constraints: value must be convertible to type ‘int’, or value must be one of (‘existing’,)
+Constraints: value must be convertible to type ‘int’ or value must be one of (‘existing’,) or value must be NONE

 whether to obtain data for all file handles.
 If disabled, GET operations are limited to dataset handles.
 This option prevents data for file handles from being obtained.

-how many parallel jobs (where possible) to use. “auto” corresponds to the number defined by ‘datalad.runtime.max-annex-jobs’ configuration item.
-Constraints: value must be convertible to type ‘int’, or value must be one of (‘auto’,) [Default: ‘auto’]
+how many parallel jobs (where possible) to use. “auto” corresponds to the number defined by ‘datalad.runtime.max-annex-jobs’ configuration item NOTE: This option can only parallelize input retrieval (get) and output recording (save).
+DataLad does NOT parallelize your scripts for you.
+Constraints: value must be convertible to type ‘int’ or value must be NONE or value must be one of (‘auto’,) [Default: ‘auto’]